pgebhardt/mpflow-plotting/README.md

 ## Examples:

-The repository contains two simple examples from an ECT and an MWI reconstructed image.
+The repository contains two simple example reconstruction images from an ECT and an MWI system.